-U.S. Fish and Wildlife Service photo

-Beauty's story made world news and has been featured in Nat Geo WILD TV's "Unlikely Animal Friends" aired in 130 countries, the National Wildlife Federation's Ranger Rick children's magazine, as a Green STEM Resource on the NWF Eco Schools website, and on the National Academy of Engineering's EngineerGirl website.
+U.S. Fish and Wildlife Service photo Beauty's story made world news and has been featured in Nat Geo WILD TV's "Unlikely Animal Friends" aired in 130 countries, Science Magazine, the National Wildlife Federation's Ranger Rick children's magazine, as a Green STEM Resource on the NWF Eco Schools website, and on the National Academy of Engineering's EngineerGirl website.

-AUTHORS

-Deborah Lee Rose is an internationally published, award-winning author of 15 children's books including Jimmy the Joey: The True Story of an Amazing Koala Rescue, Reading is Fundamental/Macy's Multicultural Multicultural Collection and Notable Social Studies Trade Book for Students K-12, and Into the A, B, Sea (a quarter million copies sold).
+- ALA Booklist: "...the science and technology included in this book are supremely interesting...the compassion and dedication of the people who put it to use to save this wonderful bird are the best part of the story." - School Library Journal: "Outstanding full-page photographs accompany this uplifting account.
+Many resources for further study and additional information on the life cycle of eagles, their habitats, and their near extinction and recovery are appended.
+Highly valuable for elementary schoolers as a lesson in empathy; an inspiring addition to STEM collections." - Kirkus: "Offer this heartwarming example of animal rehabilitation to fans of Winter's Tail...Solid information about bald eagles in the wild is woven into the story...Resources include web connections and QR codes to be used with a Cornell Lab of Ornithology app."
+AUTHORS Deborah Lee Rose is an internationally published, award-winning author of 15 children's books including Jimmy the Joey: The True Story of an Amazing Koala Rescue, Reading is Fundamental/Macy's Multicultural Collection and Notable Social Studies Trade Book for Students K-12, and Into the A, B, Sea (a quarter million copies sold).
 She directed communications for the NSF-funded, ALA/AASL award-winning STEM education website Howtosmile.org, and was senior science writer for UC Berkeley's renowned Lawrence Hall of Science.
 She served as Director of Communications for Lindsay Wildlife Experience, which includes the first wildlife rehabilitation hospital established in the U.S. She lives in Walnut Creek, CA. Visit her website at deborahleerose.com.
 Jane Veltkamp is a raptor biologist and rehabilitator, wildlife educator, trained nurse, and master falconer.
 She led the team who developed Beauty the Bald Eagle's prosthetic beak.
-She is founder and executive director of Birds of Prey Northwest, a raptor center which educates the public about raptor conservation, and which has provided medical treatment and rehabilitation to thousands of injured birds of prey to return them to the wild.
-She spent ten years of her career reintroducing ospreys and peregrine falcons to regions where they had disappeared from their habitat in South Dakota and I ndiana.
-She rescues and cares for Bald Eagles, including Beauty, near Coeur d'Alene, Idaho by permit from the U.S. Fish and Wildlife Service.
+She is founder and executive director of Birds of Prey Northwest in Idaho, a nonprofit raptor center which educates the public about raptor conservation, and which has provided medical treatment and rehabilitation to thousands of injured birds of prey to return them to the wild.
+She spent ten years reintroducing ospreys and peregrine falcons to regions where they had disappeared.
+Through sponsorship from Idaho STEM Action Center, she is expanding conservation education outreach through live raptor programs.
 Visit her website at birdsofpreynorthwest.org.

-Educational Guide © 2017 Deborah Lee Rose and Jane Veltkamp | Design by Miranda Bogen Special thanks for help on this guide to the USFWS National Digital Library, California Teachers Association, Idaho STEM Action Center, U.S. Fish and Wildlife Service, National Wildlife Federation Eco Schools, Lori Oczkus, Christina Danielson, Melissa Strongman, JohnMichael Seltzer, Linda Coviello
+Educational Guide © 2018 Deborah Lee Rose and Jane Veltkamp | Design by Miranda Bogen | All photos of Beauty by Glen Hush (c) Jane Veltkamp.
+Special thanks for help on this guide to the USFWS National Digital Library, California Teachers Association, Idaho STEM Action Center, U.S. Fish and Wildlife Service, National Wildlife Federation Eco Schools, Lori Oczkus, Christina Danielson, Melissa Strongman, JohnMichael Seltzer, Linda Coviello